FREQUENTLY ASKED QUESTIONS

 - Energy4All Ltd is a company set up by the successful Baywind Energy Co-op in Cumbria to help other communities own a share in renewable energy projects.
 Energy4All negotiated the deal with NRG and has advised and supported the board of the Drumlin Co-op.
 Once Drumlin Co-op is up and running, Enery4All will provide management services to support its operation.

-- NRG Solutions.
-Andrew McMurray formed NRG solutions, which have provided technical electrical expertise on over 500MW of renewable projects in Ireland, as well as developing a portfolio of 250kW Wind turbine projects.
-NRG solutions will provide project management monitoring services to Drumlin Wind Co op.
+- NRG Solutions was formed by Andrew McMurray formed and has provided technical electrical expertise on over 500MW of renewable projects in Ireland, as well as developing a portfolio of 250kW Wind turbine projects.
+NRG solutions will provide project management and monitoring services to Drumlin Wind Co op.

 How does a Co-op work?